cloudfoundry-incubator/kubecf/doc/rfd/0000/README.md

 Documents under active discussion within the team must be in ```discussion``` state.
 When reaching this state the scope of the RFD must be clear and well defined.

-Once the discussion converges to clear understanding of what needs to be done, then the state must be set to ```published```.
+Once the discussion converges to a clear understanding of what needs to be done, then the state must be set to ```published```.

 Any comment in the ```published``` state must be raised as issues or if the comment brings fundamental changes to the original content of the RFD then a new RFD must be created.

 The ```abandoned``` state indicates that the RFD will not be implemented and it can be switched from any previous state.
-Depending of the current RFD state, it may be the author(s) making an individual decision (```draft```) or a collective decision (```discussion``` or ```published```).
+Depending on the current RFD state, it may be the author(s) making an individual decision (```draft```) or a collective decision (```discussion``` or ```published```).

 Here is a diagram to illustrate the different RFD states: